-In 2021, Ireland’s total investment stock in the U.S. was valued at $269 billion, maintaining its ranking of the 9th largest source of FDI into the United States.
+In 2022, Ireland’s total investment stock in the United States was valued at $295 billion, maintaining its ranking of the 9th largest source of FDI into the United States.
 Over 700 Irish firms employ more than 100,000 people across all 50 states, representing investment in the agri-food/nutrition, construction, healthcare, ICT, and professional and engineering services sectors.
-Conversely, the total stock of U.S. investment in Ireland was $556 billion in 2021.
-There are over 900 U.S. firms in Ireland which currently employ 190,000.
+Conversely, the total stock of U.S. investment in Ireland was $574 billion in 2022.
+Almost 1,000 U.S. firms in Ireland currently employ 210,000 people.

-U.S. Embassy Dublin works closely with local partners including the Irish Exporters Association, Irish Business & Employers Confederation, Enterprise Ireland, the American and local Chambers of Commerce, and Irish government and national agencies to advance the U.S.-Irish economic relationship and forge joint prosperity on both sides of the Atlantic.
+U.S. Embassy Dublin works closely with local partners including the Irish Exporters Association, Irish Business & Employers Confederation, Enterprise Ireland, Ireland Inc., the American and local Chambers of Commerce, and Irish government and national agencies to advance the U.S.-Irish economic relationship and forge joint prosperity on both sides of the Atlantic.

 Top reasons why U.S. companies should consider exporting to Ireland

-U.S. companies can take advantage of the fact that Ireland is the only European market that is a member of the EU, a member of the Eurozone, and English speaking.
+U.S. companies can take advantage Ireland being the only English-speaking European market that is a member of the EU and the Eurozone.
 In addition to the advantage of a common language, access to educated and well-connected business partners is relatively easy in a pro-business and common law environment.
-Ireland is ranked 11 on the 2022 IMD World Competitiveness Ranking table, up from 13 in 2021.
+Ireland is ranked second on the 2023 IMD World Competitiveness Ranking table, up from 11 in 2022.

 Ireland is a viable test market for U.S. small-medium enterprises (SMEs) looking to export for the first time into Europe.
 Ireland’s strategic geographical location also positions the country as a gateway to Europe with access to a wider market of 742 million people.

 Ireland’s high receptiveness to U.S. products and services creates a fertile market for American brands across sectors.
 U.S. goods and technologies are perceived to be of high quality, and U.S. companies receive positive support from local partners, helping to further export goals for Ireland and the European marketplace.